data2450/Knnclassification-on-cancer-dataset/README.md

 # how does it works
 In knn "k" is called the number of nerarest neighbors,based on the number of neighbors close to a newdatapoint to the nerest traing instance the new datapoint will be classified as that class

+1)claculate distance (with distance metric)

+2)find the closest neighbors

+3)vote for labels

 # also used a method to find the best parameters for this model
 explanation is given along with the code.Used the best hyperparameters to bulid the model
 # Evaluvation